My Sweet Rebel

 Why It Matters

-Parents and grandparents, that’s an awesome responsibility.
+Parents and grandparents, that’s a tremendous responsibility.
 How many times have you heard a parent say something negative about their child in that child’s hearing?
 “Oh, she’s so selfish.”
 “He’s just difficult.”
 “He never listens to me.”
-I don’t even want to think about the times I hear parents call their kid names.
+I don’t even want to think about the times I hear parents call their children names.
 It makes this grandmother so sad.

 And Now…